 - Displaying your contact information: You want to prominently and consistently display your contact information across your site (and in your listings!).

-There’s a lot more that goes into optimising your website for search engines and consumers, and we’ve outlined just a few of them in more detail in this blog post.
+There’s a lot more that goes into optimizing your website for search engines and consumers, and we’ve outlined just a few of them in more detail in this blog post.

 3. Investing in a Multi-Channel Marketing Approach